SunYuri97/SunYuri97.github.io/_pages/about.md

 **Yulin Sun**

 - In this competition, participants build models to forecast investment return rates.
 They train and test their algorithms on historical price data, aiming to solve this real-world data science problem with the highest possible accuracy.
-Ranked 23rd (top 1%) among 2893 teams from 101 countries, and won the silver medal in the competition.
+- Ranked 23rd (top 1%) among 2893 teams from 101 countries. silver medalist.
 </div>
 </div>